tanawadeatharva/BharatVECTO/Documentation/User Manual/5-input-and-output-files/VFCM.md

-## Fuel Cell Mass Flow Map (.vfcm)
+## Fuel Cell System Mass Flow Map

-File containing the fuel cell system mass flow map.
+The Fuel Cell System Mass Flow Map File (.vfcm) contains the fuel cell system mass flow map.

 Contains entries for the fuel consumption in g/h depending on the power demand in kW